 In this mode the results you get will be like this:

-You can additionally gain access to a SimpleRPC style result in addition to the more complex native client results:
+As of version 1.1.1 you can additionally gain access to a SimpleRPC style result in addition to the more complex native client results:

 You can still use printrpc to print these style of results and gain advantage of the DDL and so forth:

 You will need to handle exceptions yourself but you have a simpler result set to deal with

 You can look at the mco rpc script for a big sample, here I am just adding a simple –msg option to our script so you can customize the message that will be sent and received.